PinarErdogan/Heuristic-Search_Simulated-Annealing-Algorithm/README.md

 # Heuristic-Search_Simulated-Annealing-Algorithm
-An NP-hard optimization problem is tried to solve using Simulated Annealing algorithm.
+An NP-hard optimization problem is tried to be solved using the Simulated Annealing algorithm.
 Results are compared with Random Search.